ianderrington/genai/docs/Managenai/build_plan.md

-To go beyond, we will be using Generative AI to create and expand thys system with automations to assis personal authorships.
+To go beyond, we will be using Generative AI to create and expand the system with automations to assist in helping to organize and simplify the complexity of Generative AI into valuable  and insigntful information.

 There are several 'stages' that may be considered.